ENROLL YOUR CHILD TODAY!

 1500 E Erie Avenue, Suite 1, Philadelphia, Pa 19124 | (215) 533-6321

-Our locations offer Free Early Learning Programs for children under the age of 5 years.
+Our locations offer Free Kindergarten Readiness Programs for children under the age of 5 years.
 Visit our enrollment page for more information.